chrisnoonan98675/site/xl-release/how-to/reset-admin-password-xl-release-server.markdown

 * You must back up your XL Release instance before resetting the password.
 * It is important that you remove the hotfix after you are finished.

-To reset the password for the `admin` user in XL Release:
+To reset the password for the `admin` user:

+1. [Contact the XebiaLabs support team](https://support.xebialabs.com/hc/en-us/requests/new) to request the hotfix.
+They will send you the required file.
-1. Stop the XL Release server.
+1. After you have the hotfix, stop the XL Release server.
 1. Back up your XL Release instance.
-1. Download [this JAR file](sample-scripts/hotfix-disable-password-check.jar) and copy it to the `hotfix` directory of the XL Release server.
+1. Copy the hotfix to the `hotfix` directory of the XL Release server.
 1. Start the XL Release server.
 Note that security is now disabled.
 1. Create a temporary file called `user.xml` with the following content.
 Replace `NEW_PASSWORD` with your desired password.
 Note that the new password cannot be `admin`.